Anirudha1509/Anirudha-Kulkarni-VSDSquadron-Mini-internship/README.md

 # Anirudha-Kulkarni-VSDSquadron-Mini-internship

-Task 1
+Task 1:

-task: To install RISC-V toolchain
+To install RISC-V toolchain
 status: done

 then a c program to calculate sum of 1 to n numbers is compiled and the snapshot of the output of the code is atteched.